MervCodes

 ENTRYPOINT ["/server"]

-• docker image history <image> shows the size contribution of each layer.
+• docker image history <image> — shows size per layer

-• docker scout analyzes images for both size and security vulnerabilities.
+• docker scout — analyzes both size and vulnerabilities

-Run these tools after each optimization pass to validate your changes and identify the next target.
+I run dive after every optimization pass to find the next target.

 Before (1.1GB):